History of the Republican Party (United States): Gilded Age: 1877–1891

-Pietistic Republicans versus Liturgical Democrats: 1890–1896
+Pietistic Republicans versus liturgical Democrats

 From 1860 to 1912, the Republicans took advantage of the association of the Democrats with "Rum, Romanism, and Rebellion".
 Rum stood for the liquor interests and the tavernkeepers, in contrast to the GOP, which had a strong dry element.
 "Romanism" meant Roman Catholics, especially Irish Americans, who ran the Democratic Party in every big city and whom the Republicans denounced for political corruption.
 "Rebellion" stood for the Democrats of the Confederacy, who tried to break the Union in 1861; and the Democrats in the North, called "Copperheads", who sympathized with them.

 Demographic trends aided the Democrats, as the German and Irish Catholic immigrants were Democrats and outnumbered the British and Scandinavian Republicans.
 During the 1880s and 1890s, the Republicans struggled against the Democrats' efforts, winning several close elections and losing two to Grover Cleveland (in 1884 and 1892).
 Religious lines were sharply drawn.
 Methodists, Congregationalists, Presbyterians, Scandinavian Lutherans and other pietists in the North were tightly linked to the GOP.
 In sharp contrast, liturgical groups, especially the Catholics, Episcopalians and German Lutherans, looked to the Democratic Party for protection from pietistic moralism, especially prohibition.
 Both parties cut across the class structure, with the Democrats more bottom-heavy.

 Cultural issues, especially prohibition and foreign language schools became important because of the sharp religious divisions in the electorate.
 In the North, about 50% of the voters were pietistic Protestants (Methodists, Scandinavian Lutherans, Presbyterians, Congregationalists and Disciples of Christ) who believed the government should be used to reduce social sins, such as drinking.

-Liturgical churches (Roman Catholics, German Lutherans and Episcopalians) comprised over a quarter of the vote and wanted the government to stay out of the morality business.
+Liturgical churches (Roman Catholics, German Lutherans, and Episcopalians) comprised over a quarter of the vote and wanted the government to stay out of the morality business.
 Prohibition debates and referendums heated up politics in most states over a period of decade as national prohibition was finally passed in 1919 (repealed in 1933), serving as a major issue between the wet Democrats and the dry GOP.

-Progressive Era: 1896–1932
+McKinley years: 1897–1901

 The election of William McKinley in 1896 marked a resurgence of Republican dominance and was a realigning election.
 The GOP now had a decisive advantage nationwide and in the industrial states; the Democrats were left with the Solid South and mixed opportunities elsewhere.
 The large cities had Republican or Democratic machines.
 With fewer competitive states, turnout fell steadily.
 Blacks in the South lost the vote in general elections, but still had a voice in the Republican National Convention.
 New immigrants were pouring in from Eastern and Southern Europe.
-The Jewish element favored socialism; the others were largely ignored because machines did not need their votes.
-The woman suffrage movement was increasingly successful in the Western states.
-A major threat to machines came from the Progressive Movement, which fought corruption and waste in government.